MEALDEA/sample/README.md

 sample
 ======
-A semple repo for Postech students and Interns
+A sample repo for Postech students and Interns

 resume